ishratmina/SE-env-setup/README.md

 	3. Recommended to use in Mac OS X for setting up selenium automation environment.

 	4. Script could be used just to upgrade existing installations and cleaning up local Workspace.

+For Advance Users:
+	1. Copy the script to your PATH to make the script executable from Terminal.
+	2. To view $PATH on your system, type echo $PATH. (usually "/usr/bin or /usr/local/bin")
+	3. From Terminal, type SeleniumSetup.sh and the script should be executable directly.